Sport Chavelines Juniors

 Club Sport Chavelines Juniors is a Peruvian football club, located in the city of Pacasmayo, La Libertad.
-The club was founded in 1984 and play in the Liga 2 which is the second division of the Peruvian league.
+The club was founded in 1984 and plays in the Liga 2 which is the second division of the Peruvian league.

 History

-In the 2014 Copa Perú, the club classified to the National Stage, but was eliminated by Cristal Tumbes in the Round of 16.
+In the 2014 Copa Perú, the club qualified to the National Stage, but was eliminated by Cristal Tumbes in the Round of 16.

-In the 2016 Copa Perú, the club classified to the National Stage, but was eliminated in the First Round.
+In the 2016 Copa Perú, the club qualified to the National Stage, but was eliminated in the First Round.

 In the 2019 Copa Perú, they qualified for the semifinals of the National Stage and participated in the promotion playoffs.
 In one of their games, they won 24-0.